whateverbits/scrollmus/.github/contributing.md

 # Bugs, Questions, and Feature Requests

-Report bugs, ask questions, and request features using [GitHub Issues](https://github.com/cferdinandi/gumshoe/issues).
+Report bugs, ask questions, and request features using [GitLab Issues](https://gitlab.com/whateverbits/scrollmus/issues).

 **Before posting, do a search to make sure your issue or question hasn't already been reported or discussed.** If no matching issue exists, go ahead and create one.